nacho692/pa-dlna-chromecast/docs/source/configuration.rst

 The other common options to all encoders are:

   *args*
     The ``args`` option is the encoder program's command line.
-It is built from the pulseaudio options and the encoder's specific options.
+When the ``args`` option is None, the encoder command line is built from the Pulseaudio options and the encoder's specific options.

-    As all the other options (except ``sample_rate`` in some cases, see above) it may be customized by the user.
+    As all the other options (except ``sample_rate`` in some cases, see above) it may be overriden by the user.

   *track_metadata*
-    * When ``yes``, each track is streamed in its own HTTP session allowing the DLNA device to get the track meta data as described in the :ref:`meta data` section.
+    * When ``yes``, each track is streamed in its own HTTP session allowing the DLNA device to get each track meta data as described in the :ref:`meta data` section.

       This is the default.
     * When ``no``, there is only one HTTP session for all the tracks.
 Set this option to ``no`` when the logs show ERROR entries upon tracks changes.